top of page

 - Regional economic inequality and the politics of resentment (with Giovanni Fachinni, Anja Neundorf and Cecilia Testa)

-- Tax progressivity, immigration and preferences for redistribution (with Carla Xena)
+- Immigration and support for progressive taxation (with Carla Xena)

-- Gender and political backlash (with Paula Rettl, Catherine de Vries, Diane Bolet, Simone Cremaschi, and Tarik Abou-Chadi)
+- Gender and political backlash (with Paula Rettl, Catherine de Vries, Diane Bolet, and Simone Cremaschi)

 bottom of page